Simon Barnett: Career

 Barnett was a host on the children's TV programme What Now? from 1988 to 1992.
-He hosted the New Zealand version of the UK musical talent show, Stars In Their Eyes from 2008 to 2009.
-He was the host of the 2013 4series of Mitre 10 Dream Home in post-earthquake town of Kaiapoi, Canterbury.
+He hosted the New Zealand version of the UK musical talent show, Stars in Their Eyes from 2008 to 2009.
+He was the host of the 2013 series of Mitre 10 Dream Home in the post-earthquake town of Kaiapoi, Canterbury.

-In 2019, Simon Barnett joined Newstalk ZB in Christchurch.
+In 2019, Simon Barnett joined Newstalk ZB in Christchurch but shifted back to More FM in January 2025, saying "for me it [is] like walking in the front door of the family home after doing my OE for a few years".

 Personal life

-Barnett grew up in Ashburton, near Christchurch in Canterbury, attending Ashburton College from 1980 and graduating in 1984.
-He has been married since 1991, to wife Jodi, with whom he has four daughters.
-Jodi suffers from seizures, which prompted Barnett to leave his role as Christchurch More FM's breakfast show host.
+Barnett was born in Ashburton, near Christchurch in Canterbury, attending Ashburton College from 1980 and graduating in 1984, when he was Head Boy.

+He was married since 1991, to wife Jodi, with whom he had four daughters.
+In October 2023, Jodi died of brain cancer.
+She had suffered from seizures, which prompted Barnett to leave his role as Christchurch More FM's breakfast show host.

-He voiced his opinions against the Child Discipline Bill proposed in the New Zealand Parliament, supporting the "Vote NO" campaign in the 2009 corporal punishment referendum.
+He opposed the Child Discipline Bill proposed in the New Zealand Parliament, supporting the "Vote NO" campaign in the 2009 corporal punishment referendum.